 The Authority will identify and develop public awareness of disability issues and attitudes towards people with disabilities and mobilise support within Irish society for inclusive policies and practices.
 The Authority will inform the public on the positive aspects of disability and address prejudice and lack of knowledge.

-Disability Awareness Education/Training is an important tool in raising awareness and influencing attitudes.
-The Authority will have a key role in developing and monitoring standards for the delivery of Disability Awareness Education/Training.
+Disability Awareness/Equality Education/Training is an important tool in raising awareness and influencing attitudes.
+The Authority will have a key role in developing and monitoring standards for the delivery of Disability Awareness/Equality Education/Training.

 4. Assure Best Practice in Services for People with Disabilities